-Healthy Foods You Want to Avoid on the Keto Diet
+Healthy Foods You Want to Avoid on A Low-Carb Diet

 Popcorn seems so light and full of fiber, and your first instinct may be to believe that the snack would fit well into the keto diet.
 But in reality, popcorn is actually a high-carb grain, and it’s lower in fiber than you would think.
 One serving of air-popped popcorn (3 cups) contains 18 grams of carbs and 4 grams of fiber, giving it a total of 14 net carbs, a large amount of your daily allowance.
 It’s a better snack than a bag of chips, but you’ll have to keep your portion size small — or just skip it altogether.